 The movie also has a hidden meta scenario, with self-derision on Pretty Rhythm‘s death, but at the same time gives hope to fans, as route four shows a message from OTR promising they’ll return one day.
 It also gives hints on how the multiverse containing all of Pretty Series works.

 (Director Hishida further developed this in an interview as well.
 He said that while Aira Mia and Naru appear in PriPara, they’re basically parallel universes version with no relation to the original ones.
-And that the Aira, Mia, Naru and Cosmo who appear in the movie specifically are virtual copies of the originals.
+And that the Aira, Mia, Naru and Cosmo who appear in the movie specifically are virtual copies.
 Prism World is unique and linked to all the other universes, and has a Matrix-like system which copies some people’s data.
-And since Cosmo once went to the Rainbow Live world, her data was copied as well with Rainbow Live specs, allowing her copy appearing in the movie to do Prism Jumps.
+And since Cosmo once went to the Rainbow Live world by going to Prism Tour as she says at the end of the movie, her data was copied again when she was in Rainbow Live’s world, thus allowing this copy, which is the one appearing in the movie, the ability to do Prism Jumps.
 If you’ve been reading my blog for years, in the past I mistranslated that as “the Aira Mia and Naru both in the movie and in the Pripara TV anime are virtual”.
-Back then the movie wasn’t out on disc yet so I ended up mistranslating as I didn’t see it yet)
+Back then the movie wasn’t out on disc, yet so I was translating the interview “blindly” and ended up mistranslating that part)

 (However, Hishida added that this was purely his own interpretation, and as he doesn’t participate in PriPara‘s anime scenario, the PriPara anime might bring a different explanation at some point.
 While Idol Time PriPara has PriPara’s world Mia as a regular character, the anime never confirmed or denied Hishida’s theory.)